CaptainOz/cpps/docs/Parsing and Execution.md

 Statement Tree
 --------------
-The expressions are then ordered into a heirarchy and put into a statement tree which denotes the order of execution.
+The expressions are then ordered into a hierarchy and put into a statement tree which denotes the order of execution.
 Operators make up the switch nodes, and identifiers, variables, and literal constants make up leaf nodes.